CELLULAR MICROBIOLOGY AND VIROLOGY - 2022/3

 MCQ tests available on SurreyLearn Exam feedback/tutorial sessions gives verbal formative feedback on MCQ tests.

-- To provide an introduction to the principles and techniques of bacteriology and virology
+- To provide an introduction to the principles and techniques relevant to studying bacteria and viruses

 - To provide an introduction to protozoan evolution and development